flideros/FunctionaL-City/BlogDistrict/Posts/251010_FromReflectiontoRepresentation.md

 * Provenance was untraceable, and nulls roamed freely.

 ## 🧑‍⚖️ The Mayor’s Ruling: Types Are Citizens
-After laying out the scaffolding for the CivicSet, i quickly realized that implementing a way to represent the union of two sets would require a way to join two or more different types.
+After laying out the scaffolding for the CivicSet, I quickly realized that implementing a way to represent the union of two sets would require a way to join two or more different types.
 This called for a union type that could represent two different types `Lifted<'A,'B>`.
 I submitted a preliminary design to the City Council.

 The city mayor issued a formal rejection: